 - Cornell University, NY Cover Crop Guide

-- eXtension, Making the Most of Mixtures: Considerations for Winter Cover Crops in Temperate Climates
+- Penn State Extension, Making the Most of Mixtures: Considerations for Winter Cover Crops in Temperate Climates

 - Oregon Tilth, Cover Crop (340) in Organic Systems: Pennsylvania Implementation Guide

 - Pennsylvania State University Extension, Cover Crops